Phase transitions above the upper critical dimension: The case of Free Boundary Conditions

 In order to clarify the situation, Wittmann and Young~\cite{PhysRevE.90.062137,WittmannThesis}, and then Flores-Sola et al.~\cite{PhysRevLett.116.115701} considered the behaviour of the Fourier modes in a finite system with free boundary conditions.
 Following Ref.~\cite{PhysRevB.32.7594}\footnote{An ``underappreciated paper'' as described by Wittmann and Young.}, a sine-expansion of the scalar field in the $\phi^4$ action is performed with the boundary conditions $\phi({\bf x})=0$ at the free surfaces. \be\phi({\bf x})=\sum_{\vac k}\tilde\phi_{\vac k}\psi_{\vac k} = \sum_{\bf k}\tilde\phi_{\bf k}\prod_{\alpha=1}^d\sqrt{2/L}\sin k_\alpha x_\alpha,\ee where the wave vector components take the values $k_\alpha =n_\alpha \pi/(L+1)$, $n_\alpha =1,2,\dots, L$.

-In ${\bf k}-$space, the action takes a form slightly {different to that for} PBC's and one must distinguish modes for which all $n_\alpha $-values are odd integers.
-These are analogous to the zero mode in the PBC case and we denote their set by ${\cal Q}$.
-The reason to distinguish these modes is because they are the only ones to have the symmetry of the average order parameter for the FBC systems wrt the center of the lattice.
-They are thus the only ones to possibly have a substantial contribution to the average magnetization.
-We denote the remaining modes, for which by symmetry reasons there cannot be any substantial contribution to the average order parameter, by ${\cal G}$ (like {\em Gaussian}).
+The action takes in ${\bf k}-$space a form different to that for PBC's.
+Distinction should be made between the modes for which all $n_\alpha $-values are odd integers, which are analogous to the zero mode in the PBC case (we denote in FBC's their set by ${\cal Q}$), and all other modes.
+We discriminate the modes in ${\cal Q}$ because these are the only ones to have the symmetry of the average order parameter wrt the center of the lattice for FBC systems.
+Therefore, these modes may possibly have a substantial contribution to the equilibrium magnetization.
+The remaining modes, for which symmetry reasons exclude any substantial contribution to the average order parameter, are denoted by ${\cal G}$ (like {\em Gaussian}).
 The action now reads as~\cite{PhysRevB.32.7594}

-where the $\Delta_i$'s are momentum-conserving factors.
-The difference between the quadratic terms of Eqs.~(\ref{E162}) and~(\ref{eq-actionexpandedFBC}) is the source for the difference in scaling between the two types of boundary conditions.
-The quartic term {in Eq.~(\ref{eq-actionexpandedFBC})} is dangerous only for the modes $\vac k \in {\cal Q}$ (due to the restricted summation $\sum_{\vac k {\in {\cal Q}}}$) which couple to $h$.
-We henceforth refer to modes for which $u$ is dangerous ({in particular}, the zero mode for PBC's and modes with all $n_\alpha$ odds for FBC's) as Q-modes and the remaining ones as Gaussian modes or G-modes.
+The quantities $\Delta_i$'s are momentum-conserving factors.
+Two important differences between Eqs.~(\ref{E162}) and~(\ref{eq-actionexpandedFBC}) are observed.
+The first one is in the quadratic terms.
+This is the source for the different scaling observed between the two types of boundary conditions.
+It also appears that the quartic term {in Eq.~(\ref{eq-actionexpandedFBC})} is dangerous for the modes $\vac k \in {\cal Q}$ only (due to the restricted summation $\sum_{\vac k {\in {\cal Q}}}$) which couple to $h$.
+We henceforth refer to modes for which $u$ is dangerous ({in particular}, the zero mode for PBC's and modes with all $n_\alpha$ odds for FBC's) as Q-modes and the remaining ones as G-modes or Gaussian modes.

 With the notation $\tilde m_{\vac k}=\tilde\phi_{\vac k}$, already introduced to represent the contribution of a single mode $\bf k$ to the average magnetization, one defines the corresponding susceptibility by\footnote{Actually, for the modes which do not contribute to the average magnetization, (i.e. such that $\langle | \tilde m_{\vac k}| \rangle=0$), the susceptibilities are defined solely by the first terms in equation (\ref{e_182}).} \be \chi_{\bf k}=L^d(\langle \tilde m_{\vac k}^2\rangle-\langle | \tilde m_{\vac k}| \rangle^2). \ee The equilibrium magnetization $m$ takes all modes into account and the total susceptibility is defined accordingly.
 Wittmann and Young confirmed the scaling at $T_c$ for the total susceptibility (for FBC).
 They found that the single mode susceptibility also obeys a {\em standard FSS behaviour}, $\chi_{\vac k}\sim L^2$ for the modes which {\em will not acquire a nonzero magnetization}, namely with the smallest wave-vector with an even $n_\alpha$.
 We will come back to this in a moment.